gioblu/PJON/src/strategies/ThroughSerial/README.md

 **Medium:** Hardware/Software Serial port |
 **Pins used:** 1 or 2

-With `ThroughSerial` strategy, PJON can run through a software or hardware Serial port working out of the box with many Arduino compatible serial transceivers, like RS485 or radio modules like HC-12 (HCMODU0054).
+With `ThroughSerial` strategy, PJON can run through a software or hardware Serial port working out-of-the-box with many Arduino compatible serial transceivers, like RS485 or radio modules like HC-12 (HCMODU0054).
 Take a look at the [video introduction](https://www.youtube.com/watch?v=H4jUsgvM-lw) for a brief showcase of its features.
 It complies with [TSDL v2.0](/src/strategies/ThroughSerial/specification/TSDL-specification-v2.0.md).

 #### Why PJON over Serial?
 Serial communication is fast and reliable but it is often useless without all the features PJON contains. `ThroughSerial` has been developed to enable PJON communication through a serial data link.
 Adding PJON on top of Serial it is possible to leverage of the PJON protocol layer features like acknowledge, addressing, multiplexing, packet handling, 8 or 32-bit CRC and traffic control.

+Being impossible to detect or avoid collisions over a serial port, `ThroughSerial` has been developed primarily to be used in master-slave mode. `ThroughSerial` in multi-master mode, being unable to detect or avoid collisions, operates using the pure ALOHA medium access method.
+Of all contention based random multiple access methods, pure ALOHA, which maximum data throughput is only 18.4% of the available bandwidth, is the least efficient and should not be applied in networks where many devices often need to arbitrarily transmit data.

 #### How to use ThroughSerial
 Pass the `ThroughSerial` type as PJON template parameter to instantiate a PJON object ready to communicate through this Strategy.